spider control Our highly trained Technicians can help quickly control your spider problem.

-Which is why it is important to check around your home and have your place treated to prevent you and your family from getting bitten.
+This is why it is important to check around your home and have your place treated to prevent you and your family from getting bitten.

 Pay particular attention around your home ‘in dry areas’ such us under window sills, the corners of windows and doors, under steps and verandas, in the crevices of bricks, under outdoor furniture – including your children’s outside toys and around pot plants.

-If you have a Spider problem, D-Tec's highly trained Spider Technician's can help control and treat your pest problem.
+If you have a Spider problem, D-Tec's highly trained Spider Technicians can help control and treat your pest problem.